dicook/dicook.github.io/content/home/recent.md

 +++
 # Recent Publications widget.
 # This widget displays recent publications from `content/publication/`.
-widget = "publications"
+widget = "recent"
 active = true
 date = 2018-01-12

-title = "Significant Publications" subtitle = ""
+title = "Recent Publications"
+subtitle = ""

 # Order that this section will appear in.